What does North Carolina’s “Duty to Report” law (G.S. 90-5.4) require of licensees?

 Please note that, under the law, patient consent or patient initiation of sexual contact does not relieve a licensee of the duty to report sexual misconduct.

-Also, consistent with NCMB’s position statement, Sexual exploitation of patients, there are other matters a licensee should report that are not covered by G.S.
+Also, consistent with NCMB’s position statement, Sexual Misconduct Involving Patients, there are other matters a licensee should report that are not covered by G.S.
 90-5.4.

 What is “fraudulent prescribing, drug diversion or theft of controlled substances?”